Custom quantization borders and missing value modes

-Custom quantization borders and the method for processing NaN values for the dataset features.
+Custom quantization borders and the method for processing missing values for the dataset features.

-- Each line contains information regarding a single border and optionally the NaN mode settings for the corresponding feature.
+- Each line contains information regarding a single border and optionally tthe missing values mode settings for the corresponding feature.

-- Different NaN mode settings can not be specified for a single feature.
+- Different missing values mode settings can not be specified for a single feature.
 The value either has to be set only on one line or should be the same on different lines that contain information regarding a single feature.

-- “Forbidden” — NaN values are not supported, their presence raises an exception.
+- “Forbidden” — Missing values are not supported, their presence is interpreted as an error.

-- “Min” — Each NaN float feature is processed as the minimum value (less than all other values) for the feature.
+- “Min” — Missing values are processed as the minimum value (less than all other values) for the feature.

-- “Max” — Each NaN float feature is processed as the maximum value (greater than all other values) for the feature.
+- “Max” — Missing values are processed as the maximum value (greater than all other values) for the feature.

-- The NaN mode for the feature is defined by the value of the --nan-mode (nan_mode) training parameter if not specified in this file.
+- The missing values mode for the feature is defined by the value of the --nan-mode (nan_mode) training parameter if not specified in this file.

 - Format of a single line:

-- The following description contains two borders for features indexed 0 and 2 and NaN mode settings for each of these features:
+- The following description contains two borders for features indexed 0 and 2 and missing values settings for each of these features:

 0<\t>0.25<\t>Forbidden 0<\t>0.75<\t>Forbidden 2<\t>0.3 2<\t>0.85<\t>Max